windmill-labs/windmilldocs/blog/2023-08-02-teracapital-case-study/index.md

     'App Editor',
     'Enterprise Plan',
   ]
-image: ./t4_thumbnail.png
+image: ./t4_use_case.png
 ---

 # Windmill for customer-facing Amin Panels - Tera Capital Case Study

-> "In general, as clients, we are very satisfied with Windmill.
+> "As clients, we are very satisfied with Windmill.
 We align with Windmill's mindset of using the littlest code as possible.
 Everything is well-structured and things do not break."

 <br/>